crosscon/crosscon_soc/examples/cs_hypervisor_full_isolation/README.md

-# Test: CROSSCON Hypervisor with two guests that try to access SRAM at the same time
+# CROSSCON Hypervisor with two guest VMs that use AES-GCM accelerator with full isolation

 Here you can find an example setup of CROSSCON Hypervisor with two guests VMs that are fully isolated, including UART, and are using the AES-GCM accelerator to encrypt and decrypt a block of data at the same time.